ViewRay, Inc. [VRAY] Price Analysis: Next Bullish Target is $6.55

 Shifting the focus to workforce efficiency, ViewRay, Inc. [VRAY] earns $366,344 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 2.83 and its Total Asset Turnover is 0.38.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 3.90 and its Current Ratio is 4.97.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 1.27, which indicates that it is 4.66% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 43.62.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.27, which indicates that it is 11.20% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 23.88.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is ViewRay, Inc. [VRAY] a Reliable Buy?